Benefit for eyesight health,

 Eyesight Rx helps improve distant and near vision within hours or days

 Lutein is a potent antioxidant carotenoid found in abundance in fruits and green leafy vegetables.
 It is also one of the dominant pigments found in the macular region of the retina.
 In the macula, it is selectively accumulated from plasma and filters out visible blue light.
-Recent studies suggest this filtering process serves to protect the retina from damage caused by light or oxidation.
+Studies suggest this filtering process serves to protect the retina from damage caused by light or oxidation.
 Oral supplementation with lutein and zeaxanthin increase the levels of macular pigments in the retina and plasma.

-Eyesight Rx contains more than a dozen nutrients for eye health, and most people notice visual benefits more from the formula than lutein alone.
+A. Eyesight Rx contains more than a dozen nutrients for eye health, and most people notice visual benefits more from the formula than lutein alone.

-related macular degeneration benefit and treatment
+Age related macular degeneration benefit and treatment

 Age-related macular degeneration is the leading cause of vision loss in aging Western societies.
 The macula is a small area of the retina that has the sharpest vision.
 With age, the macula degenerates leading to poor eyesight.
 Lutein supplementation appears to be of benefit and is also helpful in retinal degeneration.